Creating a Stained Glass Window with Peelable Glass Paint

 Creating a Charles Rennie Mackintosh-style Stained Glass Window

 To start, mask out the edges and border design with tape.
-We found that Frog Tape worked best and to avoid paint bleed under the tape, make sure to press down firmly along both edges to ensure a firm seal.
+We found that Frog Tape worked best as it is designed to minimise paint bleed under the tape.
+Just make sure to press down firmly along both edges to ensure a firm seal.
+The tape is also created so that the glue doesn’t leave a sticky mess behind when it’s removed.

 You only need a small amount of Thorndown Peelable Glass Paint on your paint brush as it goes a long way.
 Dip it in and spread it thinly.
 The Glass Paint dries quickly so it can be best practice to work on a small area at a time and peel off the tape while the paint is still wet so you don’t peel off the paint too!